This article was updated on September 5, 2021.

-Since the 1980s video games have been used as a scapegoat to explain any number of undesirable adolescent behaviors.
-Some say video games promote violent behavior, others say that Mario and Luigi destroy attention spans.
+Since the 1980s, video games have been used as a scapegoat to explain any number of undesirable adolescent behaviors.
+Naysayers claim video games promote violence, while others argue that Mario and Luigi destroy attention spans.
 Meanwhile, many are simply of the opinion that there are tons of more productive ways for a child to spend their time.

-Now, in a surprising change of pace, a new study has identified a tangible benefit linked to childhood afternoons spent in front of the N64 or Playstation.
-Researchers at the Universitat Oberta de Catalunya (the Open University of Catalonia in Barcelona, Spain) say that adults who played video games as a child performed far better on a series of working memory tasks than others who had never picked up a controller.
+Researchers at the Universitat Oberta de Catalunya in Barcelona, Spain say that adults who played video games as a child performed far better on a series of working memory tasks than others who had never picked up a controller.

 Astoundingly, it seems an individual doesn’t have to continue gaming into adulthood to enjoy these memory benefits.
 Just having played video games as a child appears to be enough.